willycws/wikiinfohub/README.md

 This is an NodeJs and npm project that extract the Wikipedia Infobox section into an JSON format.
 It is wrap as a web service call for any GET request from browser or application.
 You can test this API at https://wikiinfobox-c1871803.c9users.io/wikiinfobox?title=iPhone%206&language=en

+**https://wikiinfobox-c1871803.c9users.io/findontology?title=Samsung&ontology=organization,business enterprise,family business,public company, company
+With ontology option - return only true or false if the title contain in the given ontology Without the ontology option - return all the ontology chain found for the title

 #####Setup Nodejs and npm
 1. sudo apt-get install nodejs
 2. sudo apt-get install npm